 The BORN Template Research Agreement sets out the secure manner in which records of personal health information will be transferred.
-The template agreement states that BORN transfers personal health information to the researcher as determined in BORN's sole discretion by using a secure FTP server and password protection process, where the secure FTP is an application which can be accessed via industry standard, encrypted, secure socket layer sessions, and that this method is compliant with the BORN policy on secure transfer of records of personal health information.
-In addition the BORN Template Research Agreement contains a provision stipulating that the researcher shall ensure that no transfer of personal health information outside of Canada occurs, and that no personal health information is accessed from a location outside of Canada without the express prior and written authorization of BORN.
+The template agreement states that BORN transfers personal health information to the researcher as determined in BORN's sole discretion by using a secure FTP server and password protection process, where the secure FTP is an application which can be accessed via industry standard, encrypted, secure socket layer sessions, and that this method is compliant with the BORN policy on secure transfer of records of personal health information set out in S-07: Secure Transfer of Records of Personal Health Information.
+In addition the BORN Template Research

+Agreement contains a provision stipulating that the researcher shall ensure that no transfer of personal health information outside of Canada occurs, and that no personal health information is accessed from a location outside of Canada without the express prior and written authorization of BORN.